 Advice on protocol

-The Mayor should be announced as "The Worshipful the Mayor of Charnwood, Councillor Christine Harris" (and her Mayoress Ms Cynthia Bradley-Stevenson)
+The Mayor should be announced as "The Worshipful the Mayor of Charnwood, Councillor David Snartt" (and his Mayoress Mrs Joan Snartt)

 In conversation they should be addressed as:

 - "Mr Mayor"

 Somebody should be nominated to meet the Mayor on arrival and accompany them throughout the engagement.
 The Mayor is the First Citizen of the borough and as such should be regarded as your principal guest.

 The Mayor will be attended at your event by an Officer who will be able to help you with any advice you require.
 If you are organising a procession, or a formal seating plan please contact the Mayor's office for advice on the correct protocol.